anurgj/Eye2EyeConferencing/README.md

 you could drag video-container above share-container to change left or right (based on how you want the participant to be placed at right or left)

 inside Styles, find .viewport .video-container, you can change from width:100% up to 500% (or adjust based on the browser resolution)

+To test three people prototype, please find the config file (src/config/dev) and change the name into something as JeffLeft, AmandaRight (which is name + Left/right) before EACH log in (localhost:3000 in the browser tab).
+System will log in as the user name you assigned.